 You MUST answer these questions before buying a food truck no matter if you plan to purchase a truck from a custom food truck builder or plan to do the build out yourself.

-Related: Check out these Mobile Cuisine links if you are going to be buying a food truck.
+Check out this link if you are going to be buying a food truck.
+Food Truck Builders